 Kings outlast Heat 119-113, win first game of Mike Brown era

 SACRAMENTO, Calif.
-(AP) — Kevin Huerter scored 27 points, hitting seven 3-pointers, to help the Sacramento Kings win their first game of the season with a 119-113 victory over the Miami Heat on Saturday.
+(AP) Kevin Huerter scored 27 points, hitting seven 3-pointers, to help the Sacramento Kings win for the first time this season with a 119-113 victory over the Miami Heat on Saturday.

-It’s the first win for Kings coach Mike Brown, who was hired this past offseason.
+It's the first victory for Kings coach Mike Brown, who was hired this past offseason.
 The Los Angles Lakers are the last winless team in the NBA.

+''It was (about) trying to get a win,'' Brown said. ''Doesn't matter when it comes. ... hopefully we can have some carryover going on this road trip.''

 Kings rookie Keegan Murray scored a career-best 22 points.